 }

-Defining the message destructor
+Define a message destructor

-static void deinit(
+static void deinit(void* msg)

 {